 Peggy Steif Abram retired as of January 1, 2020, as a Partner in the Corporate and Securities Practice Group in the Minneapolis office of Faegre Drinker Biddle & Reath LLP.
-She advised clients on business matters, including corporate governance, compliance, Securities and Exchange Commission reporting, and major corporate transactions, and for several years provided general counsel services for a Minnesota-based global technology manufacturer.
-Ms. Abram was president of the Faegre Baker Daniels Foundation that funds social, cultural, and legal non-profit organizations, and chaired the firm’s Sponsorship Steering Group.
-She was a founding member of the firm’s Women’s Forum for Achievement, and a member of the Forum’s Leadership Council.
-Ms. Abram served on the national U.S. Law Firm Group Corporate and Securities Committee.
-She has been honored with a “Women in Business” Award from the Minneapolis/St. Paul Business Journal.
+She advised clients on a wide range of business matters, governance, and corporate transactions, and for several years provided general counsel services for a Minnesota-based global technology manufacturer.
+Ms. Abram was President of the Faegre Baker Daniels Foundation, funding social, cultural, and legal non-profit organizations, and was a founding member of the firm’s Women’s Forum for Achievement.
+She served on the national U.S. Law Firm Group Corporate and Securities Committee, and was honored with a Minneapolis/St. Paul Business Journal “Women in Business” Award.
 Ms. Abram graduated summa cum laude from Carleton College, earned her M.A. from The University of Chicago Divinity School, and received her J.D. cum laude from Harvard Law School.
-She lives in Minneapolis and is the proud mother of two daughters.

-Gigi Rollini is a Shareholder with Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A., one of Florida’s premier full-service firms, and leads its Government & Administrative Practice Group.
+Gigi Rollini is a Shareholder with Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A., one of Florida’s premier full-service firms, and leads its statewide Government & Administrative Law Practice Group.
 Ms. Rollini practices in Tallahassee, Florida’s capital city, and works closely with the firm’s offices in Miami, Tampa, Ft.
 Lauderdale, and Coral Gables, Florida.
 Her practice is focused on litigation and appeals, and all aspects of Florida administrative law, including regulatory compliance, licensure, administrative complaints and disciplinary proceedings, government contracts, procurement and bid protests, rulemaking and rule challenges, state and local taxation, election compliance and litigation, and non-profit and trade association formation, compliance and management.
 She is AV-Preeminent Rated in Florida administrative, appellate, and civil litigation, and serves on The Florida Bar’s Administrative Law Section Executive Council.
-She is a past president of the Florida Association for Women Lawyers (“FAWL”) and FAWL’s Delegate to NAWL for many years.
-She has been named one of Florida’s “Top 50 Women Lawyers” by Super Lawyers, is routinely named one of Florida’s “Legal Elite,” “Top Rated Lawyers,” and a “Super Lawyer” in both administrative and appellate law, and has been honored as a FAWL “Extraordinary Woman,” a Tallahassee “Woman You Need to Know,” and a Girl Scout Council “Woman of Distinction in Law.”
+She is a past president of the Florida Association for Women Lawyers (“FAWL”) and was FAWL’s Delegate to NAWL for many years.
+She has been named one of Florida’s “Top 50 Women Lawyers” by Super Lawyers and one of The Best Lawyers in America for administrative and regulatory law, is routinely named one of Florida’s “Legal Elite,” “Top Rated Lawyers,” and a “Super Lawyer” in both administrative and appellate law, and has been honored as a FAWL “Extraordinary Woman,” a Florida Capital City “Woman You Need to Know,” and a Girl Scout Council “Woman of Distinction in Law.”
 Ms. Rollini is a past recipient of NAWL’s "Virginia S. Mueller Outstanding Member" Award, and is a two-time past president of America’s Second Harvest of the Big Bend, her region’s eleven-county food bank.

 IMMEDIATE PAST PRESIDENT